2004 Adjara crisis: At the Choloki Bridge

 The situation escalated on March 14, when the central Georgian officials took advantage of Abashidze's being in Moscow and headed to Adjara to campaign for the parliamentary elections scheduled for March 28.
 However, pro-Abashidze armed groups blocked the administrative border of Adjara at the Choloki River and prevented President Mikheil Saakashvili and other members of the government from traveling to the Autonomous Republic.
 The Adjaran authorities claimed Saakashvili was going to take control over the region by force by staging a coup.

 In retaliation, Georgia's central authorities imposed partial economic sanctions against its defiant region in a bid "to exhaust Adjaran regime's resources".
 Tensions defused between Tbilisi and Batumi on March 18 after President Saakashvili and Aslan Abashidze met and struck a deal that allowed for economic sanctions on Adjara to be lifted.
 (Note: International Crisis Group, 2004, page 7.)
 An agreement was reached over disarmament of paramilitary forces in Adjara, release of political prisoners, joint control of the customs and port of Batumi, and providing conditions for free election campaigning in Adjara.
 However, Abashidze refused to disarm his paramilitary forces in April.
-On April 19-April 21, Batumi-based military commanders Major General Roman Dumbadze and Murad Tsintsadze officially announced their insubordination to central authorities' orders.
+On April 19 and April 21 respectively, Batumi-based military commanders Major General Roman Dumbadze and Murad Tsintsadze officially announced their insubordination to central authorities' orders.
 On April 24, the Adjaran Senate approved Aslan Abashidze's proposal to impose a curfew in the region.
-However, according to the Georgian government dozens of soldiers of Abashidze's elite special purpose unit began to leave the region and pledged loyalty to the country's central authorities.
+According to the Georgian government, dozens of soldiers of Abashidze's elite special purpose unit began to leave the region and pledged loyalty to the country's central authorities.
 Several Adjaran officials followed.
 Local opposition resumed the series of protests in Batumi, which were broken up severely on April 30.

 At the end of April, Georgia launched its largest ever military exercises at the Kulevi training ground, near the Black Sea town of Poti.
-The large-scale war games, some 30 km away from Adjara's administrative border, was a show of strength, amid the confrontation between the central authorities and the Adjaran leader.
+The large-scale war games, some 30 km away from Adjara's administrative border, were a show of strength, amid the confrontation between the central authorities and the Adjaran leader.
 In retaliation, the two key bridges connecting Adjara with the rest of Georgia over the Choloki River were blown up by Abashidze's forces to prevent an incursion into Adjara allegedly planned by the country's central authorities.
 On May 3, the U.S. Department of State condemned Abashidze's actions, accusing him of "trying to provoke a military crisis", and called him to disarm.